deepsita/VSD--Advanced-Physical-Design---OpenLane-SKY130/README.md

 ## Day-2
 ## Chip Floorplanning and Standard Cells
-The concepts of chip floor planning considerations, Binding the library to the design, cell design flow and timing charecterisation parameters were presented.
 ### Height and width of core
 * Core is the section of chip where the fundamental logic is placed
 * Die consists of core and it is a ssemiconductor material on which the circuit is fabricated.
 * Utilisation factor is the ratio of Area occupied by netlist and the Total Area of core.
 The 100% utilisation refers to Utilisation factor being 1.
-However, in the practical scenarios only 50-60% utilisation is considered in order to provide place for other routing and filler cells etc.
 * Aspect Ratio is the ratio o the heught and width of the core.
 The Aspect ratio of 1 refers to a square chip.
 ### Pre-placed Cells
 * Pre-placed cells are those which are implemented once and instantiated many times.
-The arrangement of these IPs in the chip is referred to as Floorplanning.
+* The arrangement of these IPs in the chip is referred to as Floorplanning.
-* These IPs/blocks have user defined locations and hence are placed in chip before the automated placement and routing.

 ### Decoupling Capacitors
 * Large complex circuits will have high amount of switching current.
-* Noise mArgin specs define the logic'0' and logic '1' valid voltages and undefined regions.
+* Noise margin specs define the logic'0' and logic '1' valid voltages and undefined regions.
 * The high switching current demand can be solved by addition of decoupling capacitors in parallel with the circuit.
 ### Power Planning
 * The power planning should be done in a way that the driver and load be close to each other in the 'L' sense.
 * The improper power planning i.e., single power and Ground lines can lead to 'Ground bounce' and 'Voltage Drrop'.
 * So the plan should have multiple 'VDD', 'VSS' lines running through the circuit.
 ### Pin Placement
 * The conectivity of the chip to the outside world.
 * The placement of the pins is dependent on the position (near/far) but not on the ordering.
 * The clock ports are found to be bigger than the general data ports in order to necessitate for less resistance.
 ### Placement and Routing
 * Bind the netlist with the physical cells i.e., library cells
 * Placement of the logic
 * optimise the placement by inserting repeater